Housing Advice

 Other changes

-• Rental bidding.
+- Ban on rental bidding.
 Landlords and letting agents will no longer be allowed to invite higher ‘bids’ to rent a property.
 Tenants can challenge the rent by asking for the rent to be assessed by the Property tribunal in the first 6 months of the tenancy.

-• Rent in advance.
+- Ban on rent in advance.
 Landlords will be banned from demanding large payments of rent up front at the start of a tenancy.
 We expect this may impact international students who rely on paying rent in advance, or landlords often refuse to rent to them.
 Students in this position may need to sign up to a guarantor scheme.
 Students can pay rent in advance voluntarily once the tenancy starts but cannot be required to do so by their landlord.
 Some students may prefer to do this to help them with budgeting.

-• Rent increases.
+- Rent increases.
 Landlords will have to follow a set procedure to increase the rent including giving tenants 2 months’ notice of the proposed increase.
 Tenants can challenge the increase in the property Tribunal.
 As rent increases are limited to once per year this may not affect students unless they are renting the same place for more than one academic year.

-• Prohibiting rental discrimination.
+- Prohibiting rental discrimination.
 There will be tougher laws when landlords choose tenants to prevent discrimination against tenants with children and tenants receiving benefits.

-• Renting with pets.
-Landlords will need to give a good reason if they say no to pets and follow a procedure
+- Renting with pets.
+Landlords will need to give a good reason if they say no to pets and follow a procedure.

-Last updated: 09 July 2025
+Last updated: November 2025

 End of section 21 notices

+Most tenants who rent from a private landlord have an ‘assured shorthold tenancy’ or ‘AST’ as their contract.
+This type of tenancy usually runs for a fixed term of six or twelve months.
 After that, it becomes a ‘rolling’ or ‘periodic’ tenancy.
 A periodic tenancy runs from month to month, or week to week, without any fixed term.
 Sometimes there is a 'break clause' in the contract allowing the landlord or the tenant to end the fixed term early.

 In an 'assured shorthold tenancy', a landlord can evict the tenants without giving any reason, as long as the fixed term has ended.
 They start that process by serving a ‘section 21 notice’ which tells the tenants that the landlord requires the property back after two months.